Will An Appeals Court Make The EPA Ban A Pesticide Linked To Serious Health Risks?

 "Scale, in particular, if left unchecked can kill your tree," says Betsy Beers, an entomologist at Washington State University who studies pest management.
 "So it is something that growers have to take very seriously."

 Not just apple growers use chlorpyrifos.
-Christmas tree farmers also depend on the chemical; they use it to kill aphids, which can leave trees black, gnarled, and pretty much unsellable.
+Christmas tree farmers also depend on the chemical; they use it to kill aphids, which can leave trees black, gnarled and pretty much unsellable.

 Beers says there are alternatives to chlorpyrifos, but they're more expensive.